OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 				 that case.

-``assignment_date_overrides.json`` (optional)
+``assignment_policies.json`` (optional)
 ---------------------------------------------

-This optional file changes the dates at which assignments are available and/or no longer available.
-It maps from the NTIID of an assignment to a dictionary giving the beginning and ending dates of availability.
+This optional file is used to determine policy changes for assignments, including the dates at which assignments are available and/or no longer available.
+It maps from the NTIID of an assignment to a dictionary giving the beginning and ending dates of availability as well as automatic grading information.
 The information in this file replaces the data for the assignments specified within this course, (but does not change anything about which assignments are available).

 ::

    {
-         "tag:nextthought.com,2011-10:OU-NAQ-CLC3403_LawAndJustice.naq.asg:QUIZ1_aristotle":
-	         {"available_for_submission_beginning": "2014-01-22T06:00:00Z"}
+    "tag:nextthought.com,2011-10:OU-NAQ-CS1300_Power_and_Elegance_of_Computational_Thinking.naq.asg.assignment:3.3_Exercise_Sound": {
+        "Title": "Exercise: Learning to Make Sound",
+        "auto_grade": {
+            "total_points": 20
+        },
+        "available_for_submission_beginning": "2014-01-13T06:00:00Z",
+        "available_for_submission_ending":    "2014-03-03T05:59:00Z"
+    },
    }

+The automatic grading information is being defined on an as-needed basis.
+At this writing, the only supported value is ``total_points``, which defines a value to which all the equally-weighted questions will be normalized.
+(This value will be reflected in the ``Grade`` object's ``AutoGradeMax`` property.)
+It can be defined individually for each assignment; tool support lets you easily normalize all assignments the same.

+This file is meant to be automatically generated and then human-edited, but merged with additional automatic generated content:

+.. command-output:: nti_extract_assessments -h

 .. note:: Given that currently content packages are where assignments
-		  are defined, and that there is one content package per course, and that content packages are not reused across courses yet, this is actually only implemented for course sections.
+		  are defined, and that there is one content package per course, and that content packages are not reused across courses yet, changing dates is only implemented for course sections.
 The primary course uses the dates from the content package.